Add To Favorites

 Represent the spirit of hope with a classroom display of sunny daffodils.
 Plant flowering bulbs and learn how communities help each other heal.

-What is a community?
-To which communities do you belong?
-Think about your local neighborhood, rural area, town, or suburb.
+Ask students what a community means to them.
+Have them think about their local neighborhood, rural area, town, or suburb.
 How do the people in a community help one another?
 How can one community help another?
+Conduct a classroom discussion.

 On October 20, 2001, communities in New York City started The Daffodil Project.
 More than 10,000 volunteers planted 1.5 million daffodil bulbs.
 These bulbs were donated by people and organizations in the Netherlands and New York.
 This project brings a spirit of hope to the city.
 The daffodils remind people each year of the heroic rescue and recovery efforts after the tragedy on September 11, 2001.
 Each spring a golden Field of Daffodils weave through the city in more than 1000 parks and green spaces.

-Cover your art area with newspaper.
-To make your own daffodil, first find out about the parts of these spring flowers.
+Students cover their art area with newspaper.
+To make a daffodil, students first find out about the parts of these spring flowers.
 Paint a small paper plate yellow and orange.
-Use Crayola® Washable Paint and So Big Brushes.
+Use Crayola® Washable Paint.

 With Crayola Scissors, cut two strips (about 3 in x 12 in [7 cm x 30 cm]) from a recycled file folder.
 Paint one white, gold (mix orange and yellow), and yellow.
 Paint the other strip green for the flower stem.
 Dry.